 Even after a product is approved, we will remain subject to ongoing FDA and other regulatory requirements governing the product labeling, packaging, storage, distribution, safety surveillance, advertising, promotion, import, export, record-keeping and reporting of safety and other post-market information.
+If we experience delays in obtaining FDA approval of our advertising and promotional materials for Xtampza or any product candidate that receives marketing approval, or if FDA approval of such materials is contingent upon substantial modifications, our promotional efforts relating to Xtampza and any approved product candidate may be impaired, and sales of such products may suffer.

 The holder of an approved NDA is obligated to monitor and report adverse events, or AEs, and any failure of a product to meet the specifications in the NDA.
 In addition, manufacturers of drug products and their facilities are subject to payment of user fees and continual review and periodic inspections by the FDA and other regulatory authorities for compliance with current good manufacturing practices, or cGMP, and other regulations.
 If we or a regulatory agency discover problems with a product which were previously unknown, such as adverse events of unanticipated severity or frequency, or problems with the facility where the product is manufactured, a regulatory agency may impose restrictions on that product, the manufacturing facility or us, including requiring product recall, notice to physicians, withdrawal of the product from the market or suspension of manufacturing, among other things.
 If we, our product candidates or the manufacturing facilities for our product candidates fail to comply with applicable regulatory requirements, a regulatory agency may:

-- · issue warning letters or untitled letters; - · mandate modifications to promotional materials or require us to provide corrective information to healthcare practitioners; - · require us to enter into a consent decree, which can include the imposition of various fines, reimbursements for inspection costs and penalties for noncompliance, and require due dates for specific actions; - · seek an injunction or impose civil, criminal and/or administrative penalties, damages, monetary fines, require disgorgement, consider exclusion from participation in Medicare, Medicaid and other federal healthcare programs and require curtailment or restructuring of our operations; - · suspend or withdraw regulatory approval; - · suspend any ongoing clinical trials; - · refuse to approve pending applications or supplements to applications filed by us; - · suspend or impose restrictions on operations, including costly new manufacturing requirements;
+- · issue warning letters or untitled letters; - · mandate modifications to promotional materials or require us to provide corrective information to healthcare practitioners; - · require us to enter into a consent decree, which can include the imposition of various fines, reimbursements for inspection costs and penalties for noncompliance, and require due dates for specific actions; - · seek an injunction or impose civil, criminal and/or administrative penalties, damages, monetary fines, require disgorgement, consider exclusion from participation in Medicare, Medicaid and other federal healthcare programs and require curtailment or restructuring of our operations; - · suspend or withdraw regulatory approval; - · suspend any ongoing clinical trials; - · refuse to approve pending applications or supplements to applications filed by us;

-- · seize or detain products, refuse to permit the import or export of products, or require us to initiate a product recall; or - · refuse to allow us to enter into government contracts.
+- · suspend or impose restrictions on operations, including costly new manufacturing requirements; - · seize or detain products, refuse to permit the import or export of products, or require us to initiate a product recall; or - · refuse to allow us to enter into government contracts.